Data analysis

 In the Land of Inference where the distributions lie.—The Statistical Hobbit.

-Linear models are a very flexible and relatively straightforward way to model and analyse quantitative data.
+Regression models are a very flexible and relatively straightforward way to model and analyse quantitative data.
 They have gained momentum and are increasingly being adopted across the entire field of linguistics.

-The main perk of learning linear models is that they can be applied to many different types of data, so that once you learn this approach you will be able to apply it to a lot of data analysis scenarios.
+The main perk of learning regression models is that they can be applied to many different types of data, so that once you learn this approach you will be able to apply it to a lot of data analysis scenarios.

 3 Intermediate